 The Scientific Advisory Board, consisting of (inter)national researchers who are excellent representatives of our field, monitors the quality of our research and educational programme.
 It receives annual reports and meets with a representative group of LiI researchers every second year.
 On this basis it advises the Scientific Board of our consortium on the design and implementation of the research programme and on the achievement of its scientific aims.

-The Scientific Board (SB), consisting of the programme director and the leaders of the work packages, is responsible for the overall programme.
+The Scientific Board (SB), consisting of the programme director and representatives from the Work Packages and Big Questions, is responsible for the overall programme.
 The SB meets every two months, taking all the major decisions regarding scientific, educational, financial and communication issues.
 The SB safeguards the internal progress and quality of our work by monitoring, reviewing, assessing and ultimately approving all proposals for activities coming from the work packages, the Educational Team and the Management Team.

 We exploited the already existing excellent graduate programmes in our field by forming of an Educational Team consisting of the representatives of the graduate schools with central contributions to the PhD training programme.